SteveGeyer/Firefly/README.md

 # The Firefly Challenge

-The Firefly Challenge is an autonomous drone competition designed around safe and low-cost hardware.
+The Firefly Challenge is an autonomous drone competition designed around low-cost hardware.
 Our hope is to provide a fun venue that supports the development of clever autonomous flight software.
 We know from experience that a lot of the real enjoyment will be from the many screw-ups and failures we will have.
 We hope you decide to join the fun.

-The design is based on Tiny Whoop drones which are safe around humans, low cost, supply first person video (FPV) and can be commanded autonomously.
+The design is based on Tiny Whoop quadcopters which are generally safe around humans, low cost, supply first person video (FPV) and can be commanded autonomously.
 The autonomy is supplied by a ground station that takes in the drone's FPV, processes the video to determine a course of action and then commands the drone to fly along the correct path.

 This project is open source and currently under development.
 Over time we hope to develop complete and mature hardware/software systems